zainafzal08/HodgePodge-Alpha/README.md

 A small discord bot to be sweet, keep track of Dnd rescoures, send memes and help you search spells.
 Inspired by TAZ!

-Hosted with <3 on Heroku
+Hosted with lots of <3 on Heroku

 ## TODO